selva221724/ConvFinQA-RAG/README.md

 Looking back, there's so much more I wanted to do!
 Here's what I'd tackle with more time:

 **Better Model Performance:**
 I'd love to experiment with GPT-4 and really fine-tune those numerical capabilities.
 The current model sometimes struggles with complex calculations - would be great to make it more reliable.
 Also, that reranking feature?
-Yeah, it needs some love to work properly.
+Yeah, it needs some love to work properly, When the vector database becomes extensive, retrieving the correct context becomes challenging.

 **Proper Production Setup:**
 Right now it's more of a prototype, but with time I'd set up a proper CI/CD pipeline with GitHub Actions.
 Imagine automatic testing, deployment to AWS or Azure, maybe even a nice Kubernetes setup if it's part of a bigger system.
 Would make updates and scaling so much smoother!